cunningfox1107/Finance-ChatBot/README.md

 # Finance-ChatBot

 **Features of this Chatbot**
-Personalized Query Handling: Responds to user-specific questions like “When can I retire?”, “Will my savings last until I’m 80?”, or “How much do I need to save monthly to reach ₹50 lakhs?”.
+Personalized Query Handling: Responds to user-specific questions like “When can I retire?”, **“Will my savings last until I’m 80?”**, or **“How much do I need to save monthly to reach ₹50 lakhs?”.**
 Smart Financial Calculations: Uses industry-standard formulas for future value, present value, annuities, NPER, and the Rule of 72 to provide accurate insights tailored to your profile.
 Conversational AI: Powered by OpenAI’s GPT model via LangChain, it retains memory across sessions to maintain context during conversations.